 David’s interest in cosmetic medicine initially developed in 1993, when he opened his first bottle of injectable muscle relaxant that was sweeping around the world.
 (Cosmetic medical clinics are not permitted by law to name schedule 4 medications on their websites, that’s why we refer to it here as muscle relaxing injections).
 Back in those days Dr. Powell was a principle of a large multidisciplinary medical centre in Melbourne of around 60 practitioners, which included many specialists.
 One of those specialists was a plastic surgeon who mentored David on the finer points of cosmetic surgery.
 David then underwent extensive training, completed the Australian College of Cosmetic Surgery exams and then commenced private cosmetic practice, initially mainly in liposuction.
 After a while, we decided to establish a niche cosmetic medical service for Melbourne that centred on treatments that could be performed in our rooms and didn’t require operations, theatres or a hospital stays.
 Since then, we have performed countless thousands of successful treatments, such as – anti wrinkle injections, injectable lip enhancements, face & skin enhancements and lipodissolve fat dissolving injections.
 Our main rooms are in Toorak but we have clinics in many Melbourne suburbs and regional areas of Victoria.
 This makes it very easy for our patients to see us regardless of where they live.

-We are a husband and wife team and we strive to provide an exceptional service that includes not only expert medical care, but also a warm, happy, caring and totally confidential atmosphere.
+We strive to provide an exceptional service that includes not only expert medical care, but also a warm, happy, caring and totally confidential atmosphere.
 Over the years we have resisted the temptation to expand our our business and have vowed to remain true to our goals.
 Our patients are guaranteed to always to have us care for them, instead of seeing a junior as occurs in many other clinic.
 We regard our patients as our friends and we just love to share a laugh and also see the smiles on their faces from a job well done.

 Beauty is valued and it is natural to want to look your best.
 This includes replacing what time has taken from you as well as slowing down the signs of further aging.
 It also includes creating features that you were denied by your parental genes.
 This is not vanity.
 It is choosing to look your best.